 For a complete list of the Gloucester Schooner Festival schedule, go to http://gloucesterschoonerfestival.net/?page_id=23

-Lead sponsors of the Festival include: Building Center of Cape Ann, City of Gloucester, First Ipswich Bank, Market Basket, Americold and Institution for Savings.
-For a full list of sponsors, go to the website.
-The Festival raises much needed funds from the community by offering Schooner Festival raffle and lobster bake tickets in addition to corporate support.
+Lead sponsors of the Festival include: the City of Gloucester, First Ipswich Bank, Market Basket and Institution for Savings.
+For a full list of sponsors, go to the Festival’s website.
+The Festival raises much needed funds from the community by offering Schooner Festival raffle in addition to corporate support.
 Please purchase raffle tickets (available at Maritime Gloucester) or during Maritime Heritage Day.
-These funds directly support our efforts to put kids on the water and to bring the Tall Ship Eagle to the City.
+These funds directly support our efforts to put kids on the water.

 Maritime Gloucester is a 501(c) (3) non-profit institution whose mission is to inspire students and visitors to value marine science, maritime heritage and environmental stewardship through hands-on education and experiences.
 Its one-acre campus is located on Gloucester Harbor at 23 Harbor Loop, adjacent to the Coast Guard Station.
 For more information go to www.maritimegloucester.org or like us on Facebook.